nurpax/blog/posts/2019-08-09-c64-lines-size-optimization.md

 The BASIC startup sequence looks like this (addresses `$801-$80C`):

 ```
-0801: 0B 08 0A 00 9E 32 30 36
-0809: 31 00 00 00
+0801: 0B 08 0A 00 9E 32 30 36 31 00 00 00
 080D: 8D 20 D0     STA $D020
 ```

 Without going into details about [tokenized BASIC memory layout](https://www.c64-wiki.com/wiki/BASIC_token), this sequence more or less amounts to "10 SYS 2061".
 Address `2061` (`$080D`) is where our actual machine code program starts when the BASIC interpreter executes the SYS command.

-Well, 14 bytes just to get going feels excessive.
+14 bytes just to get going feels excessive.
 Philip and Geir had used some clever tricks to get rid of the BASIC sequence altogether.
 This requires that the PRG is loaded with `LOAD "*",8,1` as `LOAD "*",8` ignores the PRG loading address (the first two bytes) and always loads to `$0801`.

 <img width="75%" class="img-pixelated" src="/images/c64/lines/vice-screen-sys.png" />